diyaa59/labs/README.md

 # Homelab practice labs

 This repository contains the diagrams of all projects that I have made to learn about new technologies.
+I try to use open-source technologies to unlock the software's full potential and explore more features.

 ## Homelab 2021:

 ![diagram](./Homelab/2021/Home_Network-Primary_Slide.drawio.svg)

+---

 ## HeadScale:

-HeadScale is a dynamic VPN solution that allows peers to communicate with each other directly in a meshed topology to eliminate a single point of failure.
-[Headscale repository link](https://github.com/juanfont/headscale)
+HeadScale is a dynamic VPN solution that allows peers to communicate with each other directly in a meshed topology to eliminate a single point of failure. [https://github.com/juanfont/headscale](https://github.com/juanfont/headscale)

+This open-source technology allows end devices to communicate with each other in a meshed virtual private network topology.

 ### Diagram: